lachlanA/eagle-to-kicad/README.md

 ***eagle_to_kicad_include.inc*** ...........
 Include file used by the other 4 ULP's__
 ####HOW TO RUN THE ULP'S

  **WARNING Always backup your Eagle SCH/PCB files before running this program!**
  **KiCad via's don't retain NET information from Eagle PCB, so KiCad flood fill's will not connect to them !!!**
- **This is very import to rember as you will connection's to gnd/power plains**
+ **This is very import to remember as connection's to gnd/power plains using flood fill's wont work**

 * **1:** Start your Eagle program *(Make sure your using  version 6.xx of Eagle)*